pworth1971/layer-cake/README.md

 The driver code for this module is in src/ml_classification_test_v3.0.py and it is a command line program that takes the following arguments:

-Layer Cake ML Text Classification Testing

 options:
   -h, --help                  show this help message and exit --dataset DATASET           dataset, one in ['20newsgroups', 'rcv1', 'reuters21578', 'bbc-news', 'ohsumed', 'imdb', 'arxiv', 'arxiv_protoformer']
   --pickle-dir DIR            path where to load the pickled dataset from --logfile FILE              path to the application log file --net MODEL                 model / learner, one of [svm, lr, or nb] --vtype VTYPE               dataset base vectorization strategy, in [tfidf, count] --pretrained MODEL          Language model to use, either "None" or in ['glove', 'word2vec', 'fasttext', 'bert', 'roberta', 'distilbert', 'xlnet', 'gpt2'], default None.
-  --dataset-emb-comp POOLING
-                        Pooling strategy for teh computation of dataset representation for transformer models.
+  --dataset-emb-comp POOLING  Pooling strategy for teh computation of dataset representation for transformer models.
 Eitehr "avg", or "summary" (cls), defaults to "avg".
   --embedding-dir DIR         path where to load and save embeddings --seed SEED                 random seed (default: 29) --mix MIX                   way to prepare the embeddings, in [vmode, cat, cat-wce, dot, dot-wce, solo, solo-wce, lsa, lsa-wce].
 NB presumes --pretrained is set
-  --cm                  create confusion matrix for underlying model --optimc              optimize the model using relevant models params --force               force the execution of the experiment even if a log already exists
+  --cm                        create confusion matrix for underlying model --optimc                    optimize the model using relevant models params --force                     force the execution of the experiment even if a log already exists --supervised                Use supervised embeddings (TCEs --nozscore                  disables z-scoring form the computation of TCE --supervised-method         method used to create the supervised matrix, one of 'dotn', 'ppmi', 'ig', 'chi', default is dotn, [ppmi (positive pointwise mutual information), ig (information gain) and chi (Chi-squared)]
+  --max-label-space int       larger dimension allowed for the feature-label embedding (if larger, then PCA with this number of components is applied (default 300)

 A sample command may look like the following: